SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-10-weekend-portfolio-trump.md

 ## The Weekend Conclusion

+This is not investment advice; it's just a summary of what we're doing Chez Weekend.

 The world is terrible.
 But as all the existentialists have said, "Nevertheless, here we are."
 We have to cope with what is in front of us.